 My invitation to join Xocai several years ago when I ran a health practice actually spurred me into studying chocolate and building this site.
 As Xocai was fairly new at the time, it represented a good business opportunity, but I couldn't be involved if I didn't believe in it.

-There is nothing wrong with the taste of Xocai, by the way.
+There is nothing wrong with the taste of Xocai, by the way, and you can buy it on Amazon.
 It's a fairly standard chocolate, and I don't know of anyone disappointed in its flavor.
 Because the company has been around for a while, they also have a wide variety of products and an established marketing system.
 So I appreciate that it is attractive from a business standpoint.